 - We own a U.S. patent application covering a co-formulation of recombinant alpha-Gal A and migalastat.
 If a patent issues from this application, expiration will be in 2033.
 Foreign counterpart applications are pending in Canada, Europe, Hong Kong, and Taiwan. - As part of the Callidus acquisition, we acquired a portfolio of patent applications including an application series covering reagents and methods for coupling targeting peptides to recombinant lysosomal enzymes, including recombinant acid alpha-glucosidase.
 These applications are pending in the U.S., Europe, Japan, Brazil, Canada, China, South Korea, and other countries.
 If patents issue from these applications, expiration will be in 2032 to 2034 depending on the specific application.
 Another patent application series covers a variant recombinant beta-glucocerebrosidase.
 This series has issued patents in the U.S., Europe, and China, as well as pending applications in the U.S., Europe, Japan, Brazil, Canada, China, Hong Kong, and South Korea.
 Any patents that issue from these applications will expire in 2031.
 Yet another patent application series covers novel signal sequences to improve protein expression and secretion of proteins.
-We have issued patents in the U.S. and China, as well as pending applications in Europe, Brazil, Canada, Hong Kong, and South Korea.
+We have issued patents in the U.S. and China, as well as pending applications in the U.S. and China, as well as pending applications in the U.S. and China, as well as pending applications in the U.S. and China, as well as pending applications in Europe, Brazil, Canada, Hong Kong, and South Korea.
 If patents issue from these applications, expiration will be in 2031. - Another patent application portfolio focuses on a modified lysosomal enzyme (acid alpha-glucosidase) that binds more effectively to the receptor and more potent than conventional recombinant enzymes.
 This is pending in the U.S., Argentina, and Taiwan currently with options to file in a number of other countries in the future.
 If patents issue from this series, they will expire in 2035. - As part of the Scioderm, Inc. acquisition, we acquired several U.S. patents and patent applications which cover the novel formulation of SD-101, its method of use to treat EB, and a flexible applicator for applying SD-101.
 Expiration of these patents and patent applications, if and when the applications issue, will be in 2019 (not including patent term extensions).
 Patent applications covering the novel formulation of SD-101 are pending in Europe and issued in Mexico.
 There are other patents and applications covering more specific formulations of SD-101 and indications other than EB.
 Expiration of these patents and patent applications, if and when the applications issue, will be in 2031. - As part of the acquisition of MiaMed, we acquired an exclusive worldwide license to certain patent rights held by the Università di Bologna.
 These patent rights include an issued U.S. patent and a pending U.S. patent application directed to novel CDKL5 fusion proteins, as well as pending counterpart patent applications in several foreign countries.
 Expiration of the issued U.S. patent and the patent applications, if and when the applications issue, will be in 2035.